 Blue butterfly pea

 Graig’s mistflower comes in two colors: light blue and white.
-The white variety is very fragrant, but both are very attractive to butterflies and bees.
-They also spread and take out quite a space, so better to plant them in borders.
+The white variety is fragrant, but both are attractive to butterflies and bees.
+They also spread and take out quite a space, so better to plant them within borders.

 A member of the bean family, the Hyacinth bean is mostly grown for its beautiful clusters of purple flowers.
 The bean pod is only edible when it is small; otherwise, it turns toxic at maturity if not cooked properly.